-So what should you do if you really want an underground bunker using these metal boxes?
+So what should you do if you find shipping containers for sale and really want an underground bunker using these metal boxes?

 Think it through.
 Have someone come take a look at your plans before you commit.
 Don’t be an idiot.
 A shipping container is a great starting point for an above-ground shelter or if you’re planning on adding a supporting structure to it (provided you’ve figured out all the tactics of being stuck in a hole in the ground with people who might want to get you out).
 It just might not be the cheapest way to go if you’re planning on burying it.

 The biggest thing though is that if you’re trying to use it, or anything else, as a buried defensive bunker, you’d better have a hidden exit somewhere to get out if you’re found, and should be thinking about some serious camouflage around it for your entrance and vents.
 It would suck to spend all that money, planning, and time just to make yourself a ridiculously overly-complicated coffin.
 Underground shipping container bunkers are possible; just don’t think that all you have to do is dig a deep hole, drop a shipping container into it, bury it and decorate.
 If you really want an underground bunker and you want to do it the right way, you should be talking to someone like Vivos Shelters.
 Nothing says you can’t do all the research yourself but the point of a shelter is to keep you safe.
 It would kind of suck if your shelter were the very thing that got you hurt.